ConfidenceDev/RTMP-Live-Stream-Server/README.md

 2. Publish stream:

-- Push your video stream to the url: rtmp://localhost/live/<stream-name>
+- Push your video stream to the url, where "stream" is just the unique name subcribers can listen on to play stream, can be changed to anything: rtmp://localhost/live/stream
-  Eg: rtmp://localhost/live/stream

 3. Watch Stream: